jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 ## The Quantum Obvious

 ![Google's Quantum Computer]({{ site.baseurl }}/images/matter/quantum.png)
-*side note: I propose quantum computers are our most gorgeous-looking technology and we should celebrate this more*
+<small>*side note: I propose quantum computers are our most gorgeous-looking technology and we should celebrate this more*<small>

 Quantum computers are also going to have to run in our physical universe!
 And so far, besides a few algorithms, the thing they might be most useful for is simulating the behaviour of quantum systems.
 Actually, if I'm careful not to just gloss over this, this feels really surprising.
 Try to seriously internalise for the moment that reality really is quantum mechanical.
 Not just abstractly know it's true in textbooks, but like everything you see is some excitation of a quantum field.
 It feels pretty weird to think that you can take some of those excitations, couple them together, make some of the excitations (e.g. a photon or an electron) behave as 'qubits' which have a state which can be used to store computational information (e.g. the 'Up' or 'Down' spin states of the electron), and then you can use that computational state to build a simulation... of excitations... in a quantum field ... like the spin of an electron... or the phase of a photon...